anna-dang/anna-dang/README.md

    As a former scientist of the test-tube variety and an artist, I found a harmonious blend of analytics and creativity in data driven projects.

-📚 I’m currently working on: refreshing on statistics!

-  - **Data Analysis: Statistical Modeling and Computation in Applications** course as part of MIT MicroMasters on edX.
-  - **WWCode Data Science: Statistics Workshop Series**, 8 weeks
-  - Reading *Naked Statistics* by Charles Wheelen

 <h3>Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/_dangelaa" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/twitter.svg" alt="_dangelaa" height="30" width="40" /></a>